jjmaldonis/obsidian-audio-notes/README.md

 - `Ctrl + Shift + Space`: Toggle play/pause
 - `Ctrl + Shift + N`: Create new audio note at current time
 - `Ctrl + Shift + G`: Regenerate current audio note
-- `Ctrl + Shift + S`: Summarize selection using OpenAI

-#### Summarize Text

-As an addon, a command to summarize text is included in the plugin.
-You can select a body of text and run the command `Summarize selection using OpenAI` to summarize the text you have selected.
-Your OpenAI API key must be set in the settings.

 ## Using on Mobile